-Department of International Development (DFID) must prioritise disability in its education strategy and must recognise and make provision for the different needs of children with complex disabilities including deafblindness.
+Foreign, Commonwealth & Development Office (FCDO) must prioritise disability in its education strategy and must recognise and make provision for the different needs of children with complex disabilities including deafblindness.

 That universal delivery of the rubella vaccination is prioritised by governments and donors so we can move towards the eradication of the disease.

 The double discrimination experienced by women and girls with a disability needs to be addressed urgently in international development work.

 The post 2015 international development framework ensures ‘No one is left behind’ and in particular that disabled people are included in the next set of targets.

 FCDO must clearly acknowledge the needs of children with complex disabilities when reporting back with the new disability framework in November 2014 and ensure that aid programmes target their needs.

 Sense International has created a report called 'Missing Out' which describes the experiences of children with deafblindness around the world.

 Donate to the Missing Out appeal

 Keep in touch by signing up for regular email updates about our work.